Your First Payout

 }

-status: "initiated" — the payout is queued and being processed.
+status: "published" — the payout has been submitted and is queued for processing.
 It's not instant.

 Step 4: Check the payout status